Best-HeyGman/wgjail-quick/README.md

 # Misc
 ## Create a manpage from this readme
-This is actually pretty neat, because like this I don't have to update both.
+This is actually pretty neat.
+Now I don't have to update both.
 First, copy the  "Usage", "Commands" and "Usage Examples" parts to a new markdown file (e.g. tmp.md).
 Then use pandoc:
-´pandoc tmp.md -s -o wgjail-quick.8 -t man´
+`pandoc tmp.md -s -o wgjail-quick.8 -t man`